winstonbecker/scCRC_continuum/README.md

 ## Files/Data: ##
 A metadata file is included here that contains primarily the sample specific information included in the supplemental tables as well as some grouping used for calling differential genes/peaks.

 Seurat objects can be found here: https://drive.google.com/drive/folders/12j9ufV1L0uWbUlab-VoXRznDLKDO7PQ_?usp=sharing.
-This includes the following objects, which contain annotated cells from the three compartments with likely doublet and low quality clusters removed.
-(We may change the location of these files in the future if we find a better place to host them, but will update this page with the location)
+This includes the objects for the immune, stromal, and epithelail compartments, which contain annotated cells from the three compartments with likely doublet and low quality clusters removed.
+(We may change the location of these files in the future if we find a better place to host them, but will update this page with the location.)
-epithelial_filtered.rds
-immune_filtered.rds
-stromal_filtered.rds

 The raw data for unaffacted, polyp, and CRC samples will be hosted on the the HTAN data portal (https://data.humantumoratlas.org/) under the PRE-CANCER ATLAS: FAMILIAL ADENOMATOUS POLYPOSIS project.
 The raw data for normal colon samples will be hosted on the HuBMAP data portal (https://portal.hubmapconsortium.org/) under the Stanford TMC (https://portal.hubmapconsortium.org/search?group_name[0]=Stanford%20TMC&entity_type[0]=Dataset).